sramshaw/bbbb/README.md

 First, a docker container image is built that holds the ARM cross compilation toolchain.
 The tools required for building the system modules (u-boot and linux) are for now also included in this container image, but could easily be separated out where both modules could have their own specialized container image based off of the toolchain container image.

-Second, for each module targeted, there is a script that runs in WSL2 from within the repo root folder (```lmake_<module name>.sh```), usually from vscode, and creates a short-lived containers combining the toolchain container image with access to the module's repo and a script of how to rehydrate the configuration before launching ```make``` in the module's repo root folder.
+Second, for each module targeted, there is a script that runs in WSL2 from within the repo root folder (```lmake_<module name>.sh```), usually from vscode, and creates a short-lived containers combining the toolchain container image with access to the module's repo and a script rehydrating the build configuration before launching ```make``` in the module's repo root folder.
-The resulting build output is therefore accessible outside of the container in the module's repo in vscode/WSL2.
+The resulting build output is accessible outside of the container in vscode/WSL2 at ```./modules/<module name>```.

-As a result there is virtually no installation needed in the WSL2 environment, WSL2 is simply used to map folders into the containers via docker CLI.
+There is no installation needed in the WSL2 environment, WSL2 is simply used to map folders into the containers via docker CLI.
 Note that attempting to use Windows + powershell to run the same docker CLI commands did fail on what I suppose are filesystem related limitations, hence the need for WSL2 to launch the containers.
 Of course the build happens mainly from within a container that relies on docker on top of WSL2, so WSL2 is essential here.
-WSL2 has minimum customization.

-Along the way, the setup of configurations before the build is also an unsavory part of business (see menuconfig references in the lab's documentation), better avoided using files rather than manual configuration tools.
-Hence the use of ```savedefconfig```.
+Along the way, the setup of builds' configurations is also sometimes difficult (see ```menuconfig``` references in the lab's documentation), we will see how to do it manually once and leverage it with possible upgrades using ```savedefconfig``` and ```oldconfig```.

 ## 2. Basic context